CocoaLumberjack/CocoaLumberjack/Documentation/GettingStarted.md

 ```

 * Drag `CocoaLumberjack/Lumberjack.xcodeproj` into your project
-* Make the `CocoaLumberjack-iOS-Static` a dependency for your application target
+* Make the `CocoaLumberjack-Static` a dependency for your application target
-* Add the `CocoaLumberjack-iOS-Static` to the `Link Binary` phase
+* Add the `libCocoaLumberjack.a` to the `Link Binary` phase
 * Add `"$(BUILT_PRODUCTS_DIR)/include"` to the `Header Search Paths`

 #### Even more manual installation